 Approach to Compliance

 In order to effectively promote a global compliance program, we have appointed a Chief Compliance Officer (CCO) and established a dedicated Compliance Department at our headquarters.
-Additionally, people responsible for compliance (Regional Compliance Controllers) have been appointed at key overseas sites, creating a system for direct reporting to the Chief Compliance Officer and Compliance Department.
+Additionally, we have also appointed Regional Compliance Heads at key overseas sites, and have established a framework for direct reporting to the CCO and Compliance Department.
 The primary role of the Compliance Department is to formulate and review our practical compliance programs, establish and implement business ethics, plan and implement education and training, and establish and operate internal reporting systems.
 It also cooperates with the Risk Management Department, regularly confirms the observance of laws and regulations in each country as well as internal company rules at each Group company, and assesses compliance risks.
 Furthermore, the Internal Audit Department conducts operational audits based on annual plans, which leads to the improvement of findings as appropriate.

-In addition to establishing the Code of Ethics as the standard of conduct by which all executives and employees should abide, we have also established an Ethics Committee to promote and raise awareness of compliance and business ethics more effectively within the company.
-We have also set up the Disciplinary Committee as a subordinate organization of the Business Ethics Committee for the purpose of ensuring that reasonable and appropriate disciplinary action is taken and proper procedures are followed.
+We have published “Tokyo Electron Group Code of Ethics” as a code of conduct for all executives and employees and established the Business Ethics Committee, and are working to promote business ethics and compliance more effectively and ensure that these permeate the entire Group.
+We have also set up the Disciplinary Committee as a subordinate organization of the Business Ethics Committee to ensure the implementation of reasonable and appropriate disciplinary action and proper procedures.

 To ensure awareness of the Code of Ethics, we have translated it into six languages, including Japanese, and have distributed it in the form of a booklet to all executives and employees.
 In fiscal year 2021, the Code of Ethics was revised.
 In addition to reflecting standards required as a global company, we added a number of new provisions on such important issues as personal data protection, information security, and money laundering.
 In addition, in pursuit of clarity and usability, we have made changes to the booklet design and adopted a bullet point format.
 We are also striving to raise awareness of compliance and business ethics by obtaining confirmation every year from all executives and employees that they understand and comply with the revised content.